Ketki916/odin-landing-page/README.md

 # odin-landing-page

-Generic layout of a webpage.
+Generic layout of a webpage using HTML and CSS.

 Includes header, empty image containers, a quote, and signup buttons